schafric/MFF-NSWI041/1/seminar-work.md

 We define define the following use cases.

- 1. Student can preview schedule
+ 1. Student can preview schedule.
- 2. Student can export schedule to PDF
+ 2. Student can export schedule to PDF.
- 3. Student can open detail of schedule-triple
+ 3. Student can open detail of schedule-triple.
- 4. Teacher can edit metadata about schedule-triple
+ 4. Teacher can edit metadata about schedule-triple.
  5.
  6.
  7.